Leamington and Warwick Tramways

 Leamington and Warwick Tramways Tram No 1

-A rather battered looking Leamington and Warwick Horse Tram No 1 (certainly not the original car with that number) at the Avenue Rd terminus in Leamington— photo undated, but probably taken in 1903.
+A rather battered looking Leamington and Warwick Horse Tram No 1 (certainly not the original car with that number) at the Avenue Road terminus in Leamington— photo undated, but probably taken in 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Leamington and Warwick Tramways Tram No 1